Robert and Cyrus Cozy

 Please tell us the podcast’s origin story.

 ROBERT: The origin of the podcast, like the origin of almost everything great and interesting and funny and important, is Upstate New York.
-Robert and I are Native Brothers of the region, the youngest and strongest of five generations of Upstate Cozies, besides our baby brother Wilhem, from whom we are estranged…
+Robert and I are Native Brothers of the region, the youngest and strongest of five generations of Upstate Cozies, besides our baby brother Wilhelm, from whom we are estranged…

 (The brothers take a long beat of reflection)